ircv3/ircv3-specifications/extensions/metadata.md

 ## Relation with other specifications

 This specification depends on the [`batch`](../extensions/batch.html) capability which MUST be negotiated to use ``draft/metadata-2``.
-The order of capability negotiation is not significant and MUST not be enforced.
+The order of capability negotiation is not significant and MUST NOT be enforced.

 This specification also uses the [standard replies](../extensions/standard-replies.html) framework.